SueAli/Investigate_dataset_Titanic/README.md

 - What is the sex of the majority of survived people?
 - Are 1st class passengers more likely to survive than others?

-To answer the above questions:
+To answer the questions above: